 To understand of the effect of environmental conditions (such as El Niño) and the impact of fisheries on the different components of the ecosystem, it is necessary to acquire a better understanding of the functioning of the ecosystem.
-As the main interactive processes existing between the species groups are the trophic relationships, it is crucial to understand the trophic structure of the pelagic ecosystem.
+Knowledge on the trophic structure, interaction between trophic levels and feedbacks of the pelagic ecosystem (i.e. who is eating who in the food web and how influential is the biomass of a species or trophic group upon others in the web) provides the information necessary to comprehend ecosystem functioning.